Cuki-Chang/IEEE-ITSS-Conference-Archive/README.md

-# :rocket:  :fire: :raising_hand:  Intelligent Transportation Systems (ITS) Conference Archive
+# :rocket:  :fire:👋 Intelligent Transportation Systems (ITS) Conference Archive

-👋 IEEE-ITSS-Conference-Archive-The repository archives valuable information related to intelligent transportation systems from 2020 to the present (continuous updating).
+ :raising_hand:  IEEE-ITSS-Conference-Archive-The repository archives valuable information related to intelligent transportation systems from 2020 to the present (continuous updating).

 ## :star: Table of Contents